niolabs/docs/expressions.rst

    # given a signal s s.t. s.v1 == 1, s.v2 == 'two', s.v3 == [3]
    "{{[$v1, $v2, $v3]}}" -> [1, 'two', [3]]

+**Raw Signal**

+You can access the signal itself (rather than just its attributes) with a lone '$'.
+As long as it is followed by a character that could not be the first character of a valid Python identifier, the '$' evaluates to the incoming signal.

 Examples
 --------